Marianno77/WaveChat/README.md

 ## 📌 Licencja / License

-> *Ten projekt nie zawiera obecnie licencji.
+> *Ten projekt nie zawiera obecnie licencji. / This project currently does not include a license.